Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

 ### Generator Example

-**Analysis**
+**In Data Analysis**

-*Consider working on a NLP based project, where we iterate over millions of text samples from csv file or text file for text processing or clean up.
-If we use a generator, we might end up doing processing without storing the processed text.
-And performing nlp text processing is computionally expensive task, it better to avoid generator on such occasion.*
+*Consider working on a NLP based project, where we iterate over millions of text samples from a csv or a text file for text processing.
+If we use a generator, we might end up doing processing faster, but, without storing the processed text.
+We know that text processing is a computionally expensive task, and it is better to avoid generator on such occasion.*

-*Anyway, while working on such huge files, we can apply filter function on each row of text samples, the filter function, internally runs an generator based iteration, just fetching the records with conditon (mentioned below example, finding numbers divisible by 3).*
+*Anyway, while working on such huge files, we can apply filter function on each row of the text samples and interestingly, the filter function, internally runs on generator based iteration, just fetching the records with conditon (as mentioned below in example, finding numbers divisible by 3).*

-**Reduce memory consumption**
+**In Reducing Memory**

 *Creating a list of numbers that are divisible by 3.
 The memory consumption is high and can be avoided by using generator.*